madgen/madgen.github.io/posts/2018-01-08-Cellular-Christmas-Tree.markdown

 ```

 Any respectable Christmas tree would have at least two dimensions and this
 zipper represents only the top of the tree.
-We can deal with this by evolving
+We heighten it by evolving this
-this initial configuration via the reduction `grow` and stack the generations
+initial configuration via the reduction `grow` and stack the generations one
-one below the other[^3].
+below the other[^3].

 ```haskell
 grow :: Zipper Int -> Int